TYPE DESIGN INFORMATION PAGE last updated on Fri Oct 18 21:02:53 EDT 2019

 He proposes Unified Typeface Design for the standardization of typeface design in an open source context.
 It also aims for the promotion of open source typography by introducing a transversal and flexible classification.
 Technically, UTD is a folder architecture to organize font sources, inspirations and references.
 It is also a JSON file containing useful meta informations about the typeface and its repository.
 Further font software by him includes Ofont, a tool to list and organize fonts online.

 At Velvetyne, he published the free pixelish typeface Terminal Grotesque (2014).
-Avara Two (2013) is a typeface developed by Raphaël Bastide and adjusted by Wei Huang and Lucas Le Bihan.
-Whois Mono (2014) is a monospaced sans typeface (perhaps for programming applications) that can be downloaded from Open Font Library.
+Avara (2013) is a free polygonal typeface.
+Avara Two (2013) is a derived typeface by Raphaël Bastide, Wei Huang and Lucas Le Bihan.

 Red Hat Inc